Denoising Neural Reranker for Recommender Systems: Experiments

 \subsection{Sensitivity Analysis (RQ6)}

-We conduct sensitivity analysis for $\lambda_c$, $\lambda_m$, and $\lambda_e$ for both {\name-G} and {\name-B}, and present the results in Figure \ref{fig: sensitivity}.
-While the Beta noise generally performs better than Gaussian noise in most settings, as shown in Table \ref{table:abla_denoising}, there exist some common patterns in these hyper-parameters: 1) all parameters appears to have an optimal value within the searched region, indicating the effectiveness of including each corresponding designs, \ie{$\lambda_c$ for the synthetic noisy scores in Eq.\eqref{eq: posterior_impementation}, $\lambda_m$ for the combined denoising loss Eq.\eqref{eq: augmented_reconstruction}, and $\lambda_e$ for the switching from heuristic noise generator to model-based one}; 2) Over-amplifying these hyper-parameters results in the downgrade of the rerank performance, indicating the significance of keeping a balance between the involved components.
+We conduct sensitivity analysis for $\lambda_c$, $\lambda_m$, and $\lambda_e$ for both {\name-G} and {\name-B}, and present the results in Figure \ref{fig: sensitivity}. { {When adjusting $\lambda_m$, $\lambda_e$ is fixed at 40; when adjusting $\lambda_e$, $\lambda_m$is fixed at 0.3.
+For $\lambda_c$ adjustments, $\lambda_m$ and $\lambda_e$ are set to 0.6 and 80, respectively.}} While the Beta noise generally performs better than Gaussian noise in most settings, as shown in Table \ref{table:abla_denoising}, there exist some common patterns in these hyper-parameters: 1) all parameters appears to have an optimal value within the searched region, indicating the effectiveness of including each corresponding designs, \ie{$\lambda_c$ for the synthetic noisy scores in Eq.\eqref{eq: posterior_impementation}, $\lambda_m$ for the combined denoising loss Eq.\eqref{eq: augmented_reconstruction}, and $\lambda_e$ for the switching from heuristic noise generator to model-based one}; 2) Over-amplifying these hyper-parameters results in the downgrade of the rerank performance, indicating the significance of keeping a balance between the involved components.
 Additionally, the analysis of $\lambda_c$ in the left plot of Figure \ref{fig: sensitivity} shows that using the model-based noise generator can further enhance the performance over the heuristic one.